-However, these platforms have shown they can help agents and investors alike get more website form fillouts, direct phone calls, and — ultimately — foot traffic at open houses.
+However, these platforms have shown they can help agents and investors alike get more website form submissions, direct phone calls, and — ultimately — foot traffic at open houses.

-Let’s examine six specific ways you can use the most popular social networks to aid your investing business — marketing activities that could provide some bonus ROI you never thought possible.
+Let’s examine six specific ways you can use the most popular social networks to aid your real estate investing business — these are some social media marketing activities that could provide some bonus ROI you never thought possible.

-1. First, Actually Build Your Social Media Presence
+1. Build Your Real Estate Social Media Presence

 It goes without saying you can’t leverage social media if, you know, you’re not on social media.